Margery Williams: Successful author of children's books

-Final years
+Later years and death

 In her final nine years, Bianco interspersed children's books with novels for young adults.
 These all featured young people who were in one way or another isolated or alienated from mainstream society and the joy, success, prosperity and social acceptance seemingly enjoyed by their peers.
 One of those books, Winterbound, about two girls, still in their teenage years, who are called upon to assume adult responsibilities in caring for their young siblings, when the parents have to go away suddenly, was a runner-up for the 1937 Newbery Medal showcasing excellence in youth literature.
 In 1971, upon the establishment of the Newbery Honor, the work was retroactively distinguished with that prestigious citation.

 In 1939, as her native Britain entered World War II, Bianco began to include patriotic themes and references to European history in her works, such as 1941's Franzi and Gizi.
 Her final book, 1944's Forward Commandos!, was an inspirational story of wartime heroism, which included as one of its characters a black soldier.
 Acknowledging the contribution of African-Americans to the war effort was extremely rare in literary output of the time and that fact was noted in the book's reviews.

 Margery Williams Bianco did not live to see World War II end.
-As Forward Commandos! went on sale, she became ill and, after three days in hospital, died at the age of 63.
+As Forward Commandos! went on sale, she became ill and, after three days in the hospital, died at the age of 63 on 4 September 1944 in New York City.